As soon as you find out you’re pregnant, it’s important to book in with the NHS, so you can receive free maternity care during your pregnancy.

 - Private care is available in private maternity hospitals and wings of some NHS hospitals.
 Find out about non-NHS birth facilities.

-- To book care with a private midwifery service or independent midwife, see our information on care from non-NHS midwives.
+- To book care with a private midwifery service or independent midwife, see our information on paid-for midwifery care.

 Having problems booking the maternity care you want?

-- Contact your local Professional Midwifery Advocate (PMA) through the hospital switchboard phone number.
-They should be able to help you access the care you want.
+If you aren’t able to access the care you want, contact your local Professional Midwifery Advocate (PMA) through the hospital switchboard phone number; they should be able to help you.

-- If you’re still having problems, contact the Association for Improvements in Maternity Services (AIMS) for support and information about your choices and rights.
-You can also check out your rights to choose where to have your baby on the Birthrights charity website.
+If you’re still having problems, contact the Association for Improvements in Maternity Services (AIMS) for support and information about your choices and rights.